PhilippFrenzel2005/SoloTrail_App/README.md

 # SoloTrail_Webapp

-Webapp for data display.
+App for data display.
+Schould get data via BLE from ESP32.
+Should work Android and IOS
-Maybe using Angular?
-Or some other Typescript